ABOUT the BOOK

 What is this deep-rooted story DNA?
 Put simply, a hero meets their opposite, assimilates it and is changed.
 Every story, at some level, follows this pattern – because it’s the same pattern we use when we interpret the world.

-In Into the Woods, John uses examples gathered over 30 years of studying and teaching story structure and making programmes watched by millions of people around the world.
+In Into the Woods, John uses examples gathered over 30 years of studying and teaching five-act story structure and making programmes watched by millions of people around the world.

 This is just not a how-to book for scriptwriters, it is a philosophy of how to communicate effectively in a way that resonates with the deepest part of the human psyche – through story.